nanoframework/nanoframework.github.io/content/maintainers/creating-a-new-repo.md

 ## Creating the repository in GitHub

 1. This is basically clicking the create new repository button in GitHub.

-    Note: The class libraries repositories are following the patter "<strong>lib-</strong><i>namespace</i>" most of the remaining repositories "<strong>nf-</strong><i>some-relevant-name-here</i>".
+    Note: The class libraries repositories are following the patter "**lib**-*namespace*" most of the remaining repositories "**nf**-*some-relevant-name-here*".
 This makes it easier to spot what is what.

 2. As we are following the [GitFlow branching model](http://nvie.com/posts/a-successful-git-branching-model/) two branches must be created: `master` and `develop`.